lu2000luk/pointhole/README.md

 Server: [Linux](https://cdn.lu2000luk.com/pointhole/server/server) or [Windows](https://cdn.lu2000luk.com/pointhole/server/server.exe)

 ## Demo

 We provide a demo instance for you to try out the program (demo instance resets every 30 mins).
 Code to connect to it: `DEMO67676767`

+## Support

+Linux and Windows are tested to work.
+MacOS support is unknown, the server should have no issues since the filesystem is identical to Linux.
+You might encounter bugs using the client on MacOS.

 ## Stack